Tamizharasan-VLSI/Tamizharasan-VLSI/README.md

 Craft clean RTL.
 Contribute to SoC Design.
 Grow into a strong Front-End Chip Designer.
-Want to become a VLSI Design Verification Engineer
+Want to become a VLSI Design Verification Engineer.
 ---

 ### 🌐 Connect With Me